 Visit the school

 All secondary schools hold open evenings or days for parents.
 These give you a good opportunity to ask questions.
-You can find details and the dates and times of open evenings on the schools' individual websites - there are links to these in the schools directory.
+You can find details and the dates and times of open evenings on the schools' individual websites.

 Understand the different types of school